 Students who are accepted into Leadership House will live together 3rd floor of Dewey Hall in the Governors Complex on the North Campus.
 Living with other students who share a common interest facilitates continued learning outside of the classroom.
 Living together also helps students form friendships sooner, which makes the large UB campus feel smaller.

 Leadership House is a year-long commitment; however, the learning component is broken into two parts.
 Leadership House students are enrolled in a 2-credit foundational leadership course called Dynamics of Leadership (UBE 102).
 The class meets every week for an hour and a half.
-In this course, students will learn about themselves and ways of leading, to help them form their own personal philosophy of leadership, as well as work with a small group to develop and plan a large scale community service project, which will be implemented in spring.
+In this course, students will learn about different leadership models and theories and how those models and theories relate to their own leadership journey to help them form their own personal philosophy of leadership.

 The second semester, students will be enrolled in a 1-credit Leadership Internship Course (UBE 496), which will meet every other week for an hour and a half.
-The spring course is focused on introducing students to leadership opportunities on campus and helping them to connect more with the community through networking and the implementation of their capstone community service project.
+The spring course is focused on application of leadership and introduces students to leadership opportunities on campus and helps them to connect more with the community through networking and the implementation of their capstone community service project.